-The proposed merger is part of a swell of mega deals that now pepper the popular business press on almost a daily basis.
-The Economist reported recently that in 2014, there have been 15 transactions worth more than \$10 billion, the largest since the "M&A" rush" of 2007.
-10 Valued at \$69.8 billion, Comcast-TWC fits into the high end of the recent parade of mega mergers.
-The takeover of DirecTV by AT&T (valued at \$48) billion) will advance this trend.11
+The proposed merger is part of a swell of mega deals that now pepper the popular business press.
+The Economist reported recently that in 2014, there have been 15 transactions worth more than \$10 billion, the largest since the "M&A rush" of 2007.
+Valued at \$69.8 billion, Comcast-TWC fits into the high end of the recent parade of mega mergers.
+The takeover of DirecTV by AT&T (valued at \$48 billion) will further advance this trend.